pjechris/CohesionKit/README.md

 identityMap.find(AuthorBooks.self, id: 1 // George R.R MartinI + [A Clash of Kings, A Dance with Dragons]
 ```

+> You might think about storing books on `Author` directly (`author.books`).
+In this case `Author` would need to implement `Aggregate` and declare `books` are nested entity.
+>
+> However I strongly advise you to not nest `Identifiable` objects into other `Identifiable` objects.
+Read [Handling relationships](https://swiftunwrap.com/article/modeling-done-right/) article if you want to know more about this subject.

 ## Advanced topics

 ### Aliases